billbuchanan/csn09112/week04_ciphers/labs/README.md

 ```

 ## E Python Access
 Your unique account will have been generated, and you can access it with aws_access_key_id and aws_secret_access_key (from AWS details).
-You will also find that your console has been setup with the details already setup for you.
+You will also find that your console has been set up with the details already set up for you.
 For this, there is a hidden folder named .aws, and there is a file named credentials in there:

 ```
 ddd_v1_w_W3n_1455598@runweb63277:~$ ls -al